 — Lotta and Per Hallin, Sweden

-Billet families receive $300 per player, per month during the season.
+Billet families receive monthly financial compensation during the season.
 The check comes from the team on the first of the month.
 In addition, a set of season tickets for the current season’s Mustang home games will also be provided.

 But beyond monetary value, many of our billet families have found friendships and memories that will last a lifetime.